ndronos/c-nomorph/HowStufWorks.md

 in your computer's processor or memory.
 It's the software you're running on a computer that determines how to make sense of those billions of binary digits.
+C is one of few high-level languages that can easy manipulate data at the bit level in addition to interpreting the data based on a given data type.

 (HowStuffWorks, 2017) pp. 6 & 13